-The Dean of Divinity, the Rev'd Dr Andrew Bowyer, is Chaplain to the College.
+The Dean of Divinity, the Reverend Dr Andrew Bowyer, is Chaplain to the College.
 His responsibility for welfare and spiritual care extends to all members of the College, not just to those who attend Chapel.
 He may be called on in Cloisters IV.2 for assistance or conversation without appointment, or contacted on (2)76027 or andrew.bowyer@magd.ox.ac.uk.
 He and the Organist and Informator Choristarum use the Chapel and Choir Office in Cloisters II.
-The Choir Administrator is Melanie Bennette.
-The post of Chapel Administrator is currently being filled.
+The Choir Administrator is Ms Griselda Sherlaw-Johnson, and the Chapel Administrator is Mr Edmund Racher.

-The Dean of Divinity is assisted in his duties in the Chapel by a team of Chaplains - the Founder's Chaplain, Dr Ralph Walker; the Fellows' Chaplain, the Rev'd Professor Robert

-Gilbert; and four Honorary Chaplains - the Rev'd Professor Sabina Alkire, the Rev'd Elaine Bardwell, the Rev'd Wealands Bell, and the Rev'd Dr Laura Biron-Scott.
+The Dean of Divinity is assisted in his duties in the Chapel by a team of Chaplains - the Founder's Chaplain, Dr Ralph Walker; the Fellows' Chaplain, the Reverend Professor Robert Gilbert; and five Honorary Chaplains - the Reverend Professor Sabina Alkire, the Reverend Wealands Bell, the Reverend Dr Laura Biron-Scott, the Reverend Dr Andrew Shamel, and the Reverend Professor Jane Shaw.